EggyBread/FYPpractice/README.md

 ## Jonathan Satakovski
 ## Christian James
 Let's do some conflicts and mess things up
-I am not sure about Satan
+I am not sure about God